ballerina-platform/module-ballerinax-hubspot.crm.object.leads/ballerina/Package.md

 5. Store the access token securely for use in your application.

 ## Quickstart

-[//]: # (TODO: Add a quickstart guide to demonstrate a basic functionality of the module, including sample code snippets.)

 To use the `HubSpot CRM Leads Connector` in your Ballerina application, update the `.bal` file as follows: